Welcome to Worship

 There are colorful cards in the Sanctuary pews that give suggestions for families with and without children.
 Worship bags for little hands are found at each entrance to the Sanctuary.
 Ask an usher for the children’s bulletin, an activity page for either readers or non-readers.
 Young children can even request a cup of animal crackers from an usher (with parents’ approval).

-All children are invited to come forward during the Children's Message and also for Communion, so even the youngest receive a blessing.
+All children are invited to come forward during the Time for Children and also for Communion, so even the youngest receive a blessing.
 And when children need to move around or become too vocal, the Nursery offers a place for more activity.

 As children grow, they develop skills that enable them to more fully participate in worship.
 Parents can encourage participation by helping children follow along in the program, by helping them find hymns and follow the text, by encouraging them to learn and recite the Lord’s Prayer and the Apostle’s Creed with the rest of the congregation.
 Talk with your child about Holy Communion and when interest and questions about receiving Communion arise, consider registering your child in Communion Instruction Class.